 8b: Require all water permittees that are subject to well vulnerability studies prior to constructing a well to provide evidence of the study to the District prior to construction.
 Number of wells requiring well vulnerability studies.
 0 Number of well vulnerability studies received.
-0 Well plugging efforts 2 as of 6-30-24 (\$1,299.45) Number of water Permittees provided with wellhead protection information.
+0 Well plugging efforts 5 as of 12-10-24 (\$5,250.84) Number of water Permittees provided with wellhead protection information.
 Conduct in-school presentation addressing aquifer contamination and protection.
-All well owners (exempt and non-exempt) that have drilled, permitted, or registered a well on or after January 1, 2014, were sent 2 information sheets detailing new owner responsibilities and well head protection information.
-All subsequent new well or newly registered well owners are provided the same wellhead protection.
-See attached school listings.
 9a: Evaluate water level monitoring data and determine if change conforms to adopted DFCs for each aquifer.
-Once every 3 years (for each aquifer): Report water level data obtained Average artesian head change Comparison of changes to DFCs Progress on conforming to DFCs DFC compliance presentation given 7-11-24 (AGS) Once annually (for each aquifer): Report total permitted GW production Report total estimated annual GW production Compare this data to the MAG Presented to the Board at each Board meeting in a spreadsheet format.
-1-11-23; 2-8-23; 3-14-24; 4-11-24; 5-16-24; 7-11-24; 8-8-24; 9-12-24
+Once every 3 years (for each aquifer): Report water level data obtained Average artesian head change Comparison of changes to DFCs Progress on conforming to DFCs DFC compliance presentation given 7-11-24 (AGS) Once annually (for each aquifer): Report total permitted GW production Report total estimated annual GW production production Compare this data to the MAG Presented to the Board at each Board meeting in a spreadsheet format.
+1-11-23; 2-8-23; 3-14-24; 4-11-24; 5-16-24; 7-11-24; 8-8-24; 9-12-24; 10-10-24; 11-14-24; 12-12-24